Share

 The presence of CCTV cameras systems in a school are key to providing a record of events.

 Incidents ranging from bullying/anti-social behaviour to more extreme cases, such as assault, can occur on a daily basis at a school.
+Altogether, this is one of the main benefits to installing CCTV in schools.

-Administrators must properly address each incident, ensuring those that must be held accountable are dealt with.
 Using CCTV footage to determine who was responsible for any incident ensures that you can identify and deal with the right people.

 5. Improving peace of mind for staff and pupils